Joshvuh/Employee-Tracker/README.md

   ## Installation

-  Download the files from the repo, run npm i to load the dependencies, then run node index.js and follow the prompts.
+  Download the files from the repo, run npm i to load the dependencies, run schema.sql and seeds.sql, then run node index.js and follow the prompts.

   ## Usage